humio/humio-helm-charts/README.md

 # Humio Helm Charts

 This repo contains the Helm charts for running Humio on Kubernetes.
+This helm chart is written for helm2.

 ## Installing